Oliver-Tommy/TabVault/README.md

 ### View count
 - When a user visits a particular tab_detail page, the view count increments by 1.

+## Future Features

+### Many creators
+- Currently the site is for the use of only one creator, as many such websites are.
+- In the future, many users, apon admin validation, will be able to have a 'creator' account, with the ability to create profiles and add tabs with full CRUD functionality.

+### Monetization
+- In order to view a tab, the user has to pay to gain access priveleges.
+- Creators can set their own prices.

-## Technologies & Languages Used
+## Technologies Used
+### Languages
+- HTML5, CSS3 - Markup and styling languages.
+- Javascript - For interactivity and dynamic content.
+- Python - For backend functionality.
+- PostgreSQL - Database management.

 ### Libraries & Frameworks
+- Bootstrap - For frontend styling.
 - Django - Backend framework.
-- JavaScript - For interactivity and dynamic content.
+- Cloudinary - For storing cloud-based files.
-- HTML5, CSS3, Bootstrap - Markup and styling languages, with bootstrap framework for styling.
+- Whitenoise - To serve static files.

 ### Tools & Programs
 - GitHub - Version control.